-If I am honest about my childhood, Classic Tomato Soup for me came out of a can.
-If you are of a similar age, you know the can I am talking about.
+If I am honest about my childhood, Fresh Tomato Soup for me came out of a can.
+If you are of a similar age, you know which can I am talking about.
 The one that contained the condensed version that required extra water to look like soup instead of a red blob.
 However, it should have been tomato soup from fresh tomatoes, roasted to bring out their sweetness.

 Look around at the farms that are flush with tomatoes and ask if they will sell by the case.
 You’ll usually find that the per case price is very different than the per pound price.
 But you can also ask your regular grocery store about ordering and pricing by the case.
 Most are usually happy to help.